 After spending so much time travelling throughout Europe, seeing yet another church doesn’t usually appeal to me, but Villa Santa was so unlike anything else I’d ever seen that it was difficult to pry myself away.

-After we’d finished marvelling at this hidden sanctuary, we decided that it was time for food and so we continued our walk through the quiet streets of Marina di Pisa until we spied a seafood restaurant named Le Pescotto with wooden chairs and tables outside in the road and nautical props which were definitely a little tacky but up my street nonetheless (come on guys, you know me by now).
+After we’d finished marvelling at this hidden sanctuary, we decided that it was time for food and so we continued our walk through the quiet streets of Marina di Pisa until we spied a seafood restaurant named Le Pescotto with wooden chairs and tables outside in the road and nautical props which were definitely a little tacky but up my street nonetheless.

 Have you ever been to Marina di Pisa?
 Maybe you know of another Tuscan beach worth visiting?
 Let me know in the comments section below!